On morphisms killing weights, weight complexes, and Eilenberg-Maclane (co)homology of spectra

 \subsection{Some notation and conventions}

 For categories $C,D$ we write $D\subset C$ if $D$ is a full subcategory of $C$.

-For a category $C,\ X,Y\in\obj C$, we denote by $C(X,Y)$ the set of $C$-morphisms from $X$ to $Y$.
+Given a category $C$ and $X,Y\in\obj C$ we will write $C(X,Y)$ for the set of morphisms from $X$ to $Y$ in $C$.
 We will say that $X$ is a {\it retract} of $Y$ if $\id_X$ can be factored through $Y$.
 Note that if $C$ is triangulated or abelian then $X$ is a retract of $Y$ if and only if $X$ is its direct summand.

-For a category $C$ we denote by $C^{op}$ its opposite category.
+For a category $C$ the symbol $C^{op}$ will denote its opposite category.